-Wednesday, May 10, 2023
+Wednesday, May 13, 2026

 Lectures are at 7:30PM EST and are FREE and open to the public.

 In-person and on Zoom.
 Please click here to login in.
+Lectures are not recorded for later playback.

-Abington Friends Meeting, The John Barnes Room, 520 Meetinghouse Road, Jenkintown
+Abington Friends Meeting, 520 Meetinghouse Road, Jenkintown

 Masks are recommended but not required to attend the lecture.